CW3MH6/rustdesk-customization/README.md

 6. [Hosting your own server](#hosting-your-own-server)
 7. [Using a static encryption key](#using-a-static-encryption-key)

+Following all of these steps will result in a portable single file application that will only utilize your own personal server.

 # Changing the application name

 1. In ```Cargo.toml``` under the ```[package]``` block, modify the following values